 b) admonition by the pastor in the presence of two or three witnesses, and

 c) citation to appear before the Congregation Council.
-If for any reason, the pastor is unable to administer the admonitions required by a. and b. hereof, the president or vice president / secretary shall administer such admonitions.
+If for any reason, the pastor is unable to administer the admonitions required by a. and b. hereof, the president (if not the pastor) or vice president shall administer such admonitions.

-C15.02.
+*C15.02.
 The process for discipline of a member of the congregation shall be governed as prescribed by the chapter on discipline in the Constitution, Bylaws, and Continuing Resolutions of the Evangelical Lutheran Church in America.
 If discipline against a member proceeds beyond counseling and admonition by the pastor, charges against the accused member(s) that are specific and in writing shall be prepared by member(s) of the congregation who shall sign the charges as the accuser(s).
 The written charges shall be filed with the pastor, who shall advise the Congregation Council of the need to issue a written citation to the accused and the accusers that specifies the time and place of the hearing before the Congregation Council.
 The written charges shall accompany the written citation to the accused.
 A member charged with the offense shall appear before the Congregation Council after having received a written citation, at least 10 days prior to the meeting.
 If the member charged with the offense fails to appear at the scheduled hearing, the Congregation Council may proceed with the hearing and may pass judgment in the member’s absence.

-C15.03.
+*C15.03.
 Members of the Congregation Council who participate in the preparation of the written charges or who present evidence or testimony in the hearing before the Congregation Council are disqualified from voting upon the question of the guilt of the accused member.
 Should the allegations be sustained by a two-thirds majority vote of the members of the Congregation Council, who are not disqualified but who are present and voting, and renewed admonition prove ineffectual, the council shall impose one of the following disciplinary actions:

 censure before the council or congregation;